|

 I make my exit near the end of Cocktail Hour.

-expect to be invited to the reception, but often expect their spouse to be invited as well, I
+to be invited to the reception, but often expect their spouse to be invited as well, I do not

 |